All Episodes

 I wouldn't mind having a punch double corona now and then.

-As to the Castro's death, meaning the end of the embargo, I don't know.
+As to the Castro's death meaning the end of the embargo, I don't know.

-We still got Raul, he's made overtures, but I don't think our country has Cuba on the mind right now.
+But I don't think our country has Cuba on the mind right now.

-We should, because this whole hemisphere of ours is percolating with the new birth communism for Bolivia nationalizing all those industries of that nut case, Hugo Chavez, Daniel Ortega has just won reelection, communists have taken back over in Nicaragua.
+We should, because this whole hemisphere of ours is percolating with new birth communism from Bolivia nationalizing all those industries, that nutcase, Hugo Chavez.

-Uh Cuba is what it is.
+Cuba is what it is.

-Uh oh yeah, yeah, Ecuador is split.
+Yeah, Ecuador is split.

 Mexico is what it is.

-But I mean, our own hemisphere is percolating here, and I we ought to pay attention to it, but I don't know that that we're going to.
+But, I mean, our own hemisphere is percolating here, and we ought to pay attention to it.

-It's not gonna be, ooh, Castro's dead, embargoes over Cuban cigars in the store tomorrow.
+Cuban cigars in the store tomorrow.

 Be first in line.

-It isn't gonna happen.
+It isn't going to happen.

 And I'll tell you why.

-In addition to everything I've just said, what will happen when the embargo is lifted?
+In addition to everything I've just said, what will happen when the embargo is lifted, let's just say it happens.

 Frankly, I don't look for it anytime soon.

-All of these Cuban cigars that you want and everybody wants the brands, all the Cuban brands have been marketed and sold by people and companies in this U.S. market.
+All of these Cuban cigars that you want and everybody wants, the brands, all the Cuban brands have been marketed and sold by people and companies in this U.S. market.

-Uh they're gonna make first dibs on any Cuban tobacco because they're gonna go to the commerce department, they're gonna say, hey, we built these brands up.
+They're going to make first dibs on any Cuban tobacco because they're going to go to the Commerce Department.

-Yeah, the Cubans might have had a particus and a punch and a cohiba, but they didn't have them in the U.S. We own those trademarks in the U.S. And you just can't let the Cuban product come in here and under the same name competing with us.
+And you just can't let the Cuban product come in here under the same name competing with us.

-We're not gonna let that happen.
+We're not going to let that happen.

-They don't want to create another market, uh a competing market, not with the same brand names that they have spent all these years during the embargo developing themselves.
+They don't want to create another market, a competing market, not with the same brand names that they have spent all these years during the embargo developing themselves.

 Now, the state of the Cuban tobacco system is in bad shape anyway.